bartekpacia/garden/posts/my-journey-to-google-io-2024.md

     Given the opportunity again, I'd say "yes" in an instant.

 [^ia_figures]: I don't remember what material they're made of, unfortunately.
+[^mv]:
+    Not that there's anything interesting to see in Mountain View - it's all infinite suburban sprawl.
+I simply felt like taking a walk, just like Forrest Gump felt like running.